tjoyner/ofvioletsandlicorice/chapter1.md

 "What does you father do?"
 Daniel asked with a bit of weariness, looking in his pocket for a second Gauloise.

 "He's the wine director at the Imperial Hotel.
-For him it's important to find new wines for the management and customers.
+For him, it's important to find new wines for the management and customers.
 There's a lot of competition..."

 "And your father sends you, Maria?"
 Daniel asked, biting the Gauloise that he had just lit.